Endless Love (2010 TV series)

 Endless Love is a 2010 Philippine television drama romance series broadcast by GMA Network.
 The series is based on a 2000 South Korean television series, Autumn in My Heart.
 Directed by Mac Alejandre and Andoy Ranay, it stars Dingdong Dantes and Marian Rivera.
-It premiered on June 28, 2010 on the network's Telebabad line up replacing The Last Prince.
+It premiered on June 28, 2010 on the network's Telebabad line up.
 The series concluded on October 15, 2010 with a total of 80 episodes.
-It was replaced by Beauty Queen in its timeslot.

-The series is streaming online on YouTube.

-Background

-Autumn in My Heart is the first series installment in Yoon Seok-ho's four-part instalment titled Endless Love.
-It aired in South Korea through KBS2 from September 16 to November 7, 2000, running with 16 episodes.

-The Philippine airing rights went to GMA Network back in late 2003.
-The drama aired two more times in 2004 and once more in 2006.